-As CDC Denies Banning Words, HRC Projects Disputed Terms On Trump's D.C.
+CDC Denies Banning Words; Rights Group Projects Disputed Terms Onto Trump D.C.
 Hotel

-The Human Rights Campaign, working with the artist Robin Bell, projected words like "fetus" and "transgender" onto the Trump Hotel in Washington, D.C., on Tuesday night, to protest the words being included on a "forbidden" list circulating at the Centers for Disease Control and Prevention.
+The Human Rights Campaign, working with artist Robin Bell, projected words like "fetus" and "transgender" onto the Trump International Hotel in Washington, D.C., on Tuesday night, to protest the words being included on a "forbidden" list circulating at the Centers for Disease Control and Prevention.
 A Washington Post report says staff were instructed not to use the words in budgetary documents.

 The Department of Health and Human Services, which includes the CDC, has denied the report, calling it a "complete mischaracterization" of conversations about the annual budget.
-The CDC says the word are not banned and that the organization remains "committed to our public health mission as a science-and evidence-based institution."
+The CDC says that the words are not banned and that the organization remains "committed to our public health mission as a science-and evidence-based institution."

 According to the Post, high-level officials at the CDC were told not to use seven words — diversity, entitlement, evidence-based, fetus, science-based, transgender and vulnerable — while writing documents connected to next year's budget.

-On Tuesday night, the HRC projected those seven words — along with the phrase "We will not be erased" — onto the front of the Trump International Hotel on Pennsylvania Avenue NW, not far from the White House.
+On Tuesday night, the HRC projected those seven words — along with the phrase "We will not be erased" — onto the front of the Trump International Hotel, not far from the White House.

 The symbolic gesture is paired with a request for information: